Convergence of halo statistics: code comparison between Rockstar and CompaSO using scale-free simulations: Numerical simulations

-We will be particularly testing how the latter procedure improves halos determined by \CompaSO.
-The described cleaning method affects, in general, low-mass halos around more massive ones, appending their particle list to the latter, and resulting in cleaned halo catalogues with a lower number of smaller halos vs. a larger number of bigger halos (\citet{Sownak2022} reported that this post-processing method removes ~1-5\% of objects).
+We will be particularly testing how this procedure improves halos determined by \CompaSO.
+The described cleaning method affects, in general, low-mass halos around more massive ones, appending their particle list to the latter, and resulting in cleaned halo catalogues with a lower number of smaller halos vs. a larger number of bigger halos \citep[][reported that this post-processing method removes ~1-5\% of objects]{Sownak2022}.
 As we will show in \autoref{subsec:R_CSO_stats}, this shifts the value of the HMF in each mass-bin exactly in the correct direction to preserve self-similarity, which is evidence for the good performance of the procedure.

 \Rockstar is a group-finding method that uses information from both the position and the velocity of the particles.
 It works in a six dimensional phase-space framework, with an optional time refinement algorithm that tracks mergers.
-The code starts by creating FoF groups in real-space, using a larger-than-usual (for virialized mass halos) linking length ($b=0.28$ by default).
-This assures that, even if halos are "fuzzy", virial spherical overdensities can be determined within.
-It then calculates a phase-space metric defined for each \FoF group, that is computed by normalizing positions and velocities between particle pairs by their group dispersions, such that
+The code starts by creating FoF groups of a linking length larger than standard ($b=0.28$ by default), which assures that virial spherical overdensities can be determined within.
+For each of these FoF groups, a phase-space metric is defined by normalizing the positions and velocities of the particles by the position ($\sigma_x^2$) and velocity ($\sigma_v^2$) dispersions of the group, such that for two particles $p_1$ and $p_2$ the distance metric is defined by:

-Once the phase-space of the system has been defined, the algorithm performs another FoF group finding, but this time in the new base.
-It links particles with an adaptative phase-space linking length, forcing a constant fraction of particles (default $70\%$) to form a subgroup.
-The process is then repeated within each subgroup, creating a hierarchical set of structures until a minimum size is achieved.
-This final level will contain the halo-seeds, and each particle in the simulation will be assigned to their closest seed in a new phase-space base, calculated with respect to it.
-When all particles have been distributed, \Rockstar performs an (optional) unbinding process, where it only keeps as part of the halos gravitationally bounded particles.